VoyagerVisionSystems/AutoFlusher/README.md

 3. Run the wizard installer;
 4. Choose destination folder and choose whether you'd like to add a script to your system startups (follow Wizard's instructions);
 5. Run AutoFlusher.exe inside directory chosen.

+I strongly recommend to install "closed source" version of the project for non-technical users.